HomeBlogDispersion and Relative Strength Backtests Need Proxy Discipline

 The relative-strength signal may live in the underlying pair, but the trade still has to be expressed through options.
 That creates a second layer of asymmetry.
 A proxy event that looks clean on the underlying can select contracts with different liquidity, DTE availability, and spread behavior depending on direction.

 This also matters for portfolio construction.
 A dispersion branch can look useful alone but overlap heavily with broad index momentum or volatility sleeves.
-The proxy signal should be evaluated for independent contribution, not only standalone return.
+The proxy signal should be evaluated for independent contribution, beside standalone return.

 When A Proxy Branch Should Stay A Research Note